AlquistManager/alquist-yaml-editor/README.md

     pip install -U flask-cors

-We currently use WIT.ai as our npl service so you will need to install WIT as well
+We currently use WIT.ai as our nlp service so you will need to install WIT as well

 	pip install wit